vmchien217/dagger/hilt/migration-guide.md

 #### c.
 Scopes

 When migrating a component to Hilt, you’ll also need to migrate your bindings to use the Hilt scope annotations.
-In the case of the `ApplicationComponent`, this is `@Singleton`.
+In the case of the `SingletonComponent`, this is `@Singleton`.
 You can find which annotations correspond to which component [here](components.md#component-lifetimes).
 If you aren’t using `@Singleton` and have your own scoping annotation, you can tell Hilt that your annotation is